Table of Contents[Hide][Show]

 TravelingMom tip: Bug spray works!
 And bring water and bear spray, just in case.

 Also in the town of West Yellowstone, we learned what happens to an injured wolf or hawk or a grizzly bear unable to live in the wild.
-Well, the lucky ones are rescued and welcomed at an animal sanctuary, Grizzly & Wolf Discovery Center.
+The lucky ones are rescued and welcomed at an animal sanctuary, Grizzly & Wolf Discovery Center.
 The Center does a good job involving kids.
 For example, twice a day, kids are allowed into the naturalistic habitat to hide treats for the grizzly bears.
 There, we all enjoyed watching the bear turn over rocks and tree stumps, sniffing out the snacks.
 Sign up in advance for kids to participate.

 Things to do in West Yellowstone include good rainy day options.
 For example, Yellowstone Historic Center, uses photos, antique vehicles, ranger talks, and films to explain Yellowstone Park history, including devastating forest fires.
 While we didn’t visit, nearby is an Imax theater.